walkerstrauss/mahsjong/README.md

 Select tiles: In your hand, select and deselect tiles by clicking on them.
 #### Keyboard Controls
 Discard: Press D to discard up to 5 selected cards (you cannot discard after making pile pairs or make pairs after discarding) <br>
-Make set: Press S to select a set to be played (will not select if invalid, you must select sets you want to play individually) <br>
+Make set: Press S to select a set to be played (will not select if invalid; you must select sets you want to play individually) <br>
 Play sets: Press P to play all selected sets (will only play sets that have been made by pressing S) <br>

 ###### Note: We are currently pivoting games; hence, some features we have discussesd in our write-ups may not reflect this prototype